francescaval/tfg_code/README.md

 - Comparison with classical Markowitz portfolio.
 - Wealth evolution plots vs the IBEX-35 benchmark.
 - Normality tests on model residuals vs raw returns (Normality Index).
-- Forecast error metrics: RMSE and MAPE
+- Forecast error metrics: MSE, RMSE, MAE and MAPE
 - Choose the start date, the end date and the validation date to select the tickers.
 Also modify the value for the window or the number of epochs-